axonchain/axonchain.github.io/README.md

-# axonchain.github.io
+# Axon Chain Website

-Axon Chain Website
+This repository contains the source code of our public website.